lightbend/config/HOCON.md

  - any Unicode space separator (Zs category), line separator (Zl category), or paragraph separator (Zp category), including nonbreaking spaces (such as 0x00A0, 0x2007, and 0x202F).
+   The BOM (0xFEFF) must also be treated as whitespace.
  - tab (`\t` 0x0009), newline ('\n' 0x000A), vertical tab ('\v' 0x000B)`, form feed (`\f' 0x000C), carriage return ('\r' 0x000D), file separator (0x001C), group separator (0x001D),
    record separator (0x001E), unit separator (0x001F).

-In Java, the `isWhitespace()` method covers these characters with the exception of nonbreaking spaces.
+In Java, the `isWhitespace()` method covers these characters with the exception of nonbreaking spaces and the BOM.

 While all Unicode separators should be treated as whitespace, in this spec "newline" refers only and specifically to ASCII newline